 \subsection{Two-component Poiseuille flow}

-Firstly, the two-component Poiseuille flow (along the $ x $ direction) driven by a body force is studied (see also Fig.~\ref{cocurrent}).
-In this flowing system, the nonwetting phase (component $ B $) flows in the central region of the channel, $ 0 < \left| y \right| < a $, the wetting phase (component $ A $) flows between the nonwetting phase and the wall, $ a < \left| y \right| < b $, and the dynamic viscosity ratio is $M = \frac{{{\mu _B}}}{{{\mu _A}}} = \frac{{{\nu _B}}}{{{\nu _A}}}$ ($ M $ simplifies to the kinematic viscosity ratio due to the unit density ratio considered).
+Firstly, a two-component Poiseuille flow (along the $ x $ direction) driven by a body force is studied (see also Fig.~\ref{cocurrent}).
+In this flowing system, the nonwetting phase (component $ B $) flows in the central region of the channel, $ 0 < \left| y \right| < a $, the wetting phase (component $ A $) flows between the nonwetting phase and the walls, $ a < \left| y \right| < b $, and the dynamic viscosity ratio is $M = \frac{{{\mu _B}}}{{{\mu _A}}} = \frac{{{\nu _B}}}{{{\nu _A}}}$ ($ M $ simplifies to the kinematic viscosity ratio due to the unit density ratio considered).
 In our simulations, periodic boundary conditions are applied along the $ x $ direction, the half-way bounce-back boundary scheme is applied to the up and bottom walls, and the computational domain is covered by $ 10 \times 160 $ lattice nodes.
-It is noted that the analytical solution for the problem is given by \cite{porter2012multicomponent},
+The analytical solution for the problem is given by \cite{porter2012multicomponent},